English [en]

 Scripts that are not yours, but are free

-This is often the case with libraries, such as jQuery, Mootools, or Prototype, and the third-party plugins that are developed with it.
-LibreJS v4.7 can detect many free libraries by default, but there are too many plugins available for these libraries and you will still need to add license information to plugins.
+This is often the case with libraries, such as jQuery, Ember, Angular, and any other libraries or frameworks you're using.
+LibreJS detects many free libraries by default.
+For a current list of the JavaScript libraries that LibreJS whitelists by default, see script-libraries.json.
+There are too many JavaScript libraries and versions of those libraries for LibreJS to keep track of, so you will likely need to add license information for the libraries you use.
 By looking at the source code or checking the upstream site, you should be able to tell what license is being used.
 Please ensure these licenses are free and GPL-compatible.

 Scripts that are not yours and are not free

 On many websites you can find third-party code that is not free.
-This is often the case with Analytics trackers, Social Media widgets, JavaScript code that displays advertising, third-party widgets to write comments on a given page.
+This is often the case with Analytics trackers, Social Media widgets, JavaScript code that displays advertising, or third-party comment widgets.

 Please take the time to request the provider of this script to release it under a free license.
 But unless they do so, freeing your site requires removing or replacing this JavaScript code.